ocf/ocfweb/ocfweb/docs/docs/staff/backend/kubernetes.md

 happen. `L3` mode would require the OCF dedicating a router to Kubernetes.

-### Why don't we copy Marathan and specify one port per service?
+### Why don't we copy Marathon and specify one port per service?

 In our current Marathon configuration, we give each service a port on the load balancer and traffic coming into that port is routed accordingly.
 First, in